adityapande1/autoencoder-ebm/README.md

 5. `infer.py` file contains the python code to do model inference.
 6. `MCMC.png` file contains the Langevin MCMC used.
 Please note that this is adopted from Standford CS:236 course.

-  #### NOTE : The data will be downloaded automatically once the `train.ipynb` is run and a directory `data` will be formed were all the features will be stored
+  #### NOTE : The data will be downloaded automatically once the `train.ipynb` is run and a directory `data` will be formed where all the features will be stored